 This year, take a moment, an hour, a day to visit the national parks near you.

-While entrance to Point Reyes National Seashore is always free, during the opening weekend of National Park Week, April 18–19, 2015, entrance to all National Park Service sites was free.
+While entrance to Point Reyes National Seashore is always free, during National Park Week, April 16–24, 2016, entrance to all National Park Service sites was free.
 The National Park Service also offers a number of other fee-free days throughout the year.

-As part of our National Volunteer Week, Earth Day, and National Park Week celebration, Point Reyes National Seashore hosted or participated in a variety of activities throughout the week prior to and after Earth Day to promote sustainability, to raise environmental awareness, and to discuss actions we can take to help reduce our environmental footprint.
-The weeks' activities included:
+As part of our National Volunteer Week, Earth Day, and National Park Week celebration, Point Reyes National Seashore will host or participate in a variety of activities throughout the week prior to and after Earth Day to promote sustainability, to raise environmental awareness, and to discuss actions we can take to help reduce our environmental footprint.
+The weeks' currently scheduled activities included:

-Habitat Restoration Program Workday Date: Sunday, April 12 Time: 9 am–1 pm Location: Meet at the Bear Valley Visitor Center Description:HRP volunteers help protect and restore endangered plant and wildlife habitat at Abbotts Lagoon, the Lighthouse Bluffs, and other high value habitat areas at Point Reyes National Seashore.
-Visit some of the most beautiful areas in the park and learn about local plant ecology while you work alongside park staff to carry out ecological restoration projects.
+Habitat Restoration Program Workday Date: Sunday, April 10 Time: 9 am–1 pm Location: Meet at the Bear Valley Visitor Center Description:HRP volunteers help protect and restore endangered plant and wildlife habitat at Abbotts Lagoon, the Lighthouse Bluffs, and other high value habitat areas at Point Reyes National Seashore.
+Participants were able to visit some of the most beautiful areas in the park and learned about local plant ecology while they worked alongside park staff to carry out ecological restoration projects.
 Contact: Ellen Hamingson, 415-464-5196, email

-Third Thursday Weeders Volunteering Date: Thursday, April 16 Time: 9:30 am–1:30 pm Location: Lighthouse parking lot Description: The public was invited to join the Third Thursday Weeders on Thursday, April 16, 2015, to help remove veldt grass (Ehrharta erecta) from rare plant habitat around the Lighthouse parking lot.
-In honor of the fourth anniversary of this volunteer program, and to celebrate our progress in the area, as well as California Native Plant Week, volunteers worked from 9:30 am to 12:30 pm, and then participated in a potluck and wildflower viewing.
-Volunteers were encouraged to bring warm and wind-stopping layers, rain gear if the forecast warrants it, water, snacks, clothes that can get dirty, and food to share during the fourth anniversary potluck.
+Third Thursday Weeders Volunteering Date: Thursday, April 21 Time: 9:30 am–1:30 pm Location: Please email Carolyn Longstreth in advance to get directions to the meeting place.
+Description: The public was invited to join the Third Thursday Weeders on Thursday, April 21, 2016, to help remove invasive plants.
+Volunteers worked from 9:30 am to 1:30 pm, with a lunch break during this time.
+Volunteers were encouraged to bring warm and wind-stopping layers, rain gear if the forecast warrants it, water, snacks, clothes that can get dirty, and food for lunch and snacks.
 Tools and gloves were provided.
-Contact: Ellen Hamingson, 415-464-5196, email
+Contact: Carolyn Longstreth, email

 Please note the following items were accepted: